brollin/nextjs/modules/health/healthStory.md

 [Mind your Body by Nichole Sachs](https://www.amazon.com/Mind-Your-Body-Revolutionary-Program/dp/0593716930).
 She said that the mind-body approach outlined in the book was helping a lot of people cure their chronic pain.

-Maybe your hippy-dippy/woo-woo alarm is going off.
-That was me, but I'm glad: 1. that I was at such a desperate place that it was easy to ignore, and 2. that Nichole Sachs is sooo good at making the argument that mind body conditions are very real.
+Maybe your hippy-dippy/woo-woo alarm is going off, or has been for some time up to this point.
+That might have been me, but I'm glad: 1.
+I'd become continually more open minded over time about alternative modalities, 2. that I was at such a desperate place that it just didn't matter, and 3. that Nichole Sachs is sooo good at making the argument that mind body conditions are very real.
+I was ready to receive whatever wisdom was in this book.

 The eventual, incredible, and very tangible changes in my body have ended up being my irrefutable proof that this stuff is real.